Sustainability Insights

 Rodrigo Seabra

-Rodrigo Seabra is the managing partner at our Office in Munich.
+Rodrigo Seabra is the partner at our Office in Munich.
 He joined Integration in 2006 in Brazil and led the Mexico Office, before taking on responsibility of the Munich Office.
-Rodrigo is part of our Implementation Practice, has amassed international experience in industries such as consumer goods, retail, food & beverage, pharmaceutical and healthcare [...]
+Rodrigo is part of our Implementation Practice, has amassed international experience in industries such as consumer goods, retail, food & beverage, pharmaceutical and healthcare and [...]

 • On 25 May 2021